The64thGamer/cheeseepedia/content/wiki/spp-christmas-89-wave-bday.md

 alsoKnownAs = ["11/15/89 - Master HI-FI(C) 1989 S.P.T.
 CYBERSTAR"]
 +++
 ***SPP Christmas- '89 / Wave Bday* was a rerelease of SPP Homely for Christmas|SPP Homely For Christmas '88 in December 1989.
-The tape featured the Concept Unification Premiere Demo hidden at the end of the tape, not normally seen in regular playback but available for store employees to watch.<sup>(1)</sup>**
+The tape featured the Concept Unification Premiere Demo hidden at the end of the tape, not normally seen in regular playback but available for store employees to watch.{{< cite 1 >}}**

 ## Show List